 Credit or not to Credit?

-There are many different ways to use stock photos in a business.
+There are many ways to use stock photos in a business.
 Some people want to use the images on their website, as a form of marketing.
 Others want to use the photos on professionally distributed brochures or pamphlets.
 Still others, use the photos as the basis of their own business.
-How you use the stock photo will determine whether or not you must credit where the photo came from.
+How you use the stock photo will determine whether you must credit where the photo came from.

 How iStockphoto do it?

 If you were to go to iStockphoto.com, you would find that they have subscriptions of their photos (they also offer credit based payment).
 Depending upon your need, you can get a standard subscription, which is for one person, or you can look for a broader one which covers multiple users.
 In order to use their stock photos legally, you must purchase a subscription (or credits).
-This insures that the artists are getting payed for their work, and that proper credit is being given.
+This insures that the artists are getting paid for their work, and that proper credit is being given.

 How Shutterstock do it?

 Shutterstock.com also uses the same formatting as iStockphoto.
 They have a licensing agreement that you pay for once you have selected a subscription.
 The price that you pay will include certain rights and uses that are covered by their copyright law when you purchase.

 Photo sites such as Dreamstime or Fotolia, use a credit system where you purchase a certain number of credits and those credits are used towards the downloading of the photos that you select.